theinexplicablefuzz/ropg_shiny/full_rules.md

 | Resilience    | Intellect, Vitality	 | Resist terror and madness                             |
 | Transmutation | Aura, Physique       | Manipulate matter and energy                          |

+### Experience
+All characters begin with 10 experience which can be used to improve abilities, purchase knacks, overcome flaws, and invest in goals. at the end of each session, characters gain 1 experience.
+Additional experience can be gained for accomplishing goals

 ## Advice for Narrators

 ### Thematic guidance